Digital devising: collaboratively creating and presenting original theatre online with Dinos Aristidou (online 1 evening Asia)

 I am currently working on a number of projects which, as a result of Covid-19 have now gone digital.
 As artistic director of the Hear Us Out festival, with New Writing South, I am writing and directing a new verbatim theatre piece with older people; I’m working on an online piece with six young people for Birmingham Royal Ballet and with UCAN Productions I’m working with 6 performers to create a series of online solo pieces and accompanying workshops, Storystarters, for primary schools.

 The workshop will take place using the platform Zoom.

 Places are limited to 20 participants per workshop.

 You will receive a link to the zoom call the day before the workshop.

 The cost of the session is GBP £30 per person.

 Any materials shared with you prior to the workshop, such as the workbook.
 Plus anything requested by the workshop leader which will be shared with you a few days prior to the workshop.

 If possible, please try to have a small amount of space near to you for any practical work.

-Starts on Wednesday 07 October
+Wednesday 07 October